How to Maximise Trading During the Festive Season

 Retailers first must understand where their customers are interacting and engaging, which tends to widen over a selection of channels.
 These include website and online stores, apps, social media, customer service and technical departments right down to the actual physical brick and motor stores.

-During engagement on these channels, customers and prospects will leave a diverse set of information, specific and pertinent, which trends on the individual’s activity over that channel.
+During engagement on these channels, customers and prospects will leave a diverse set of information, specific and pertinent, which trends the individual’s activity over that channel.
 The issue is that multiple departments may be gathering this information which can cause confusion, duplication of records and inconsistencies over the whole customer life cycle.

 Clean and verified data